We are located within Singapore's auxiliary police building at Centre II next to the Certis Cisco safe deposit boxes.

 For example, the popular 100 oz Johnson Matthey silver bars are tax exempt as they fulfill all basic qualifying criteria and Johnson Matthey is a refiner in the LBMA list.

 Credit Suisse branded gold bars are also tax exempt as they fulfill the basic qualifying criteria and are refined by "Valcambi SA" which uses the logo "Essayeur Fondeur" - see mark on bar - and is a refiner on the LBMA list.

 We have committed substantial resources in building a web-based service to facilitate the most efficient trading platform to buy silver, gold and platinum bullion in Singapore.

 We can be contacted by phone for clarifications and support but all orders need to be locked in (submitted) through our website.
 Phone orders are substantially more expensive to support and are not yet an option with our current service structure.

 Mail orders are not accepted due to the constantly fluctuating market prices and the local post office is not delivering bullion.
 As such, please order from our website and we will process your orders as we receive them.

-Your order can be priced in either Singapore dollars or US dollars.
+Your order can be priced in either Singapore dollars, US dollars, or Euro.
 This is useful to avoid currency exchange charges.